eellak/gsoc2018-clio/README.md

 For real time collaboration, we use a dedicated zulip at [http://clio.zulipchat.com](http://clio.zulipchat.com)

-**A big thanks to all my mentors ([Alexious Zavras](https://github.com/zvr) and [Georgia Kapitsaki](https://github.com/gkapi)) and my admin ([Kalfakakou Gratsiella](https://github.com/GratsiellaKalf)) for helping me improve my communication and programming skills during the GSoC period.
+**A big thanks to all my mentors ([Alexios Zavras](https://github.com/zvr) and [Georgia Kapitsaki](https://github.com/gkapi)) and my admin ([Kalfakakou Gratsiella](https://github.com/GratsiellaKalf)) for helping me improve my communication and programming skills during the GSoC period.
 It had been  a great experience for the past 3 months working together and hope to work on this project further and see it to completion!**